 LDO voting weight is proportional to the amount of

-LDO a voter stakes in the voting contract.
-The more LDO in a user’s voting contract, the greater the decision-making power the voter gets.
+LDO a voter holds.
+The more LDO on a user’s address, the greater the decision-making power the voter gets.
 The exact mechanism of

 LDO voting can be upgraded just like the other DAO applications.

 📝 If you have any initiatives you think will benefit the Lido protocol, share your thoughts in our governance forum.

 The Lido DAO is an Aragon organization.
 Since Aragon provides a full end-to-end framework to build DAOs, we use its standard tools.